k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ---
-title: "Kinho's Homelab Series - Orchestration Platform and Networking (K3s and Cilium)"
+title: "Kinho's Homelab Series - Orchestration Platform and Networking (K3s + Cilium)"
 pubDate: 2025-12-12
 Description: "Let's build a mini homelab!
 In this entry, I install Kubernetes and do a few modifications to introduce Cilium for networking, observability and security"
 Categories: ["DevOps", "Networking", "Platform Engineering"]